 Make a knot at one end of the floss and thread the needle with the other end.
-Moisten the end of the thread (with water, your mouth, or something like chap stick) to make it easier to thread the needle.
+Moisten the end of the thread to make it easier to thread the needle.
 After you have thread the needle, make sure the end with the knot is long and the end without the knot is hanging about 4 inches.